 Emotions play a significant part in decision-making – and customer testimonials are a great way of creating an emotional connection with your audience.
 According to the theory of informational social influence, people will copy the actions of others and prefer emulating their behavior when they don’t know how to proceed.

 For example, if you aren’t sure which web design agency you should use but see a number of people raving about a specific company, even if you’ve never heard of them before, you’re far more likely to approach them for a quote than a company with no reviews.
 The very fact that others have complimented their service boosts your confidence in their ability.

-Testimonials, online reviews, and customer feedback are far more convincing than advertising because they are not paid for or edited by the company.
+Testimonials, online reviews, and customer feedback are far more convincing than advertising as they’re perceived to be from real customers.
 Testimonials can take multiple forms, e.g., a quote from a happy customer about their experience with a business or a detailed product review.